Individual Meetings with Your Therapist

 Phase Two is about processing trauma memories.
 Many survivors, if not most, never reach this phase.
 If they can learn to regulate their emotions, then they feel that they can manage their lives.
 If you suffer from nightmares, flashbacks, and other symptoms of PTS, then Phase Two is recommended.

-Phase Three is all about discovering who you are now that a significant amount of healing has taken place.
+Phase Three is all about post-traumatic growth.
+Discovering who you are now that a significant amount of healing has taken place.